Visiting Owl Farm

 Between 300-600 people visit Owl Farm on our annual Public Open Day.
 With over 40% citing this as the first time they have been on a dairy farm, we endeavour to provide an experience rich in improving understanding of how dairy farms operate.
 Visitors get the chance to watch the cows being milked, meet our friendly calves, understand what cows eat and how we care for the environment.
 There are activities for kids and adults alike to explore, including how the tanker collects and monitors our fine quality milk, how grass and crops grow, and some of the science and technology behind dairy farming.
 There are lots of giveaways to be won, and a complimentary sausage sizzle.
 This event is made possible by our team of partners and farmers who all contribute their time and expertise to answer questions and create an amazing day for all involved.

-Our next Public Open Day will be held in mid April 2022, Covid permitting!
+Our next Public Open Day will be held on Saturday 1st April 2023.

 Rosie’s World Primary School Visits